header image

 Investment Choices within the DIT

-There are currently five investment choices within which parishes may allocate their funds:
+There are currently four investment choices within which parishes may allocate their funds:

 Procedures